 In last week’s post I wrote briefly that Delaware has a National Park, finally!
-Delaware was the last state to have one.
+Delaware was the only state that did not have a national park, until now.
 Check out the photos below.

 Instead of me going into the history of this process I will let the experts tell you – here is a link to the Wikipedia page that is up to date on this historic event here in Delaware.

-What I would like to do though is show you a collection of pictures and brief description of where these sites are and their significant to our history.
+What I would like to do though is show you a map of the First State National Park which includes a collection of pictures and brief description of where these sites are and their significant to our history.

 Places & Photos – First State National Historic Park

 Dover Green in Dover, DE.